 Compiling Coconut files and projects with the Coconut command-line utility is incredibly simple.
-Just cd into the directory of your hello_world.coco file and type and deposit a new hello_world.py file in the same directory as the hello_world.coco file.
-You should then be able to run that file with python hello_world.py which should produce hello, world! as the output.
+Just cd into the directory of your hello_world.coco file and type which should give the output and deposit a new hello_world.py file in the same directory as the hello_world.coco file.
+You should then be able to run that file with